Peekaboo (Breaking Bad): Production

 The episode was written by J. Roberts and Vince Gilligan and directed by Peter Medak.
 It aired on AMC in the United States and Canada on April 12, 2009.

 Critical reception

-The episode was universally acclaimed by critics, with some calling it one of the best in the series.
 Donna Bowman of The A.V.
 Club gave the episode an A−, praising the episode for reversing the roles of Jesse and Walter.

 In 2009, TV Guide ranked "Peekaboo" on its list of the 100 greatest television episodes of all time.
+In 2019, The Ringer ranked "Peekaboo" as the 26th best out of the 62 total Breaking Bad episodes.